 The Problem With Push-In Wire Connections

 Any electrician or homeowner who makes regular use of push-in wire connections very soon learns to avoid it in the future.
-Here is one instance in which the old way is the best way.
+This is one instance in which the old way is the best way.

-The other option for making wire connections is the traditional way: to secure the wires underwire terminal screws that can be tightened down tight.
+The other standard option for making wire connections is the traditional way: to secure the wires under the terminal screws at the sides of the switch or outlet.
 This method takes a little longer and requires a bit of practice to master.
 Usually, it means forming the bare end of the wire into a clockwise loop around the screw terminal, then tightening the screw down firmly to grip the wire.
 On some types of receptacles and switches, the bare wires are inserted into a small bracket, then the screw is tightened down to clamp the wire securely.